JessicaJuliet/irish-gold-distillers/README.md

     * Gitpod was used as the development environment to write my code

+* HTML

+    * HTML was the main language used to create this website

+* CSS

+    * Custom CSS was used to add bespoke design

+* JavaScript

+    * JavaScript was used to create interactive elements on the website

+* Bootstrap

+    * Bootstrap was used throughout the website for the grid layout, navbar and buttons

 * balsamiq

     * balsamiq was used to create low-fidelity wireframes of the website